jessepearson/advanced-custom-fields-font-awesome/readme.txt

 = 1.7.2 =
 * Bugfix PHP Notice when trying to access property of 'null' value
+* Bugfix PHP Notice when trying to access property of non-object value
+* Added ability to choose Large or Small live preview, or disable completely

 = 1.7.1 =
 * Updated Better Font Awesome Library for better compatibility with Better Font Awesome plugin